Get started with Nextflow on Verily Workbench

 git checkout v2.1

-Edit the nextflow configuration file
+Edit the Nextflow configuration file

 As you'll see below, you will run the Nextflow pipeline via wb, and wb will substitute the correct values for the environment variables in the config before it runs.